untroublua/Tria-Types-Module/README.md

 It should work like this.

+If you don't have the require and the type cast lines disabled before updating your map model, your map **will** error.
+You can disable lines by selecting them and pressing `Ctrl+/`.

 ## How can I use the `map` instance autofill?
 Make sure your map is a `Model`, then name the model `map` and make sure the map model is directly under workspace, instead of inside some folder or something